tartley/tartley.github.io/posts/soma.md

 </center><br />

 Along the way, we encounter a few unforgettable scenarios.
-We find the failing storage system from which the last remaining copy of our brain scan resides.
+We find the failing storage system in which the last remaining copy of our brain scan resides.
+I decided to flip some buttons which deleted it, prompting my character to respond with something like "Let this be the last time I wake up in this godforsaken place."

-I flipped some buttons to delete it, prompting my character to respond with something like "Let this be the last time I wake up in this godforsaken place."
+At another point, we find ourselves trapped in a few rooms at the bottom of the ocean, with the gibbering undead hammering on the door from the next room.

-We find ourselves trapped in a few rooms at the bottom of the ocean, with the gibbering undead hammering on the door from the next room.
 There is an airlock leading out into the ocean, but we would be crushed at this depth.
 There is no way out.
 Luckily, Catherine is able to guide us into assembling a more robust robot, one capable of withstanding the pressure - all we have to do is sit in the chair and activate the transfer into it.
 We already did this once, back in Toronto.
 Easy.

 Except, after the transfer, we glance back across the lab at our original - the chap pictured up top - who, we notice, is still breathing.
 Asking Catherine